mebjas/mebjas.github.io/_posts/2021-06-14-QR-and-barcode-scanner-using-html-and-javascript.md

 layout: post
 title: QR and barcode scanner using HTML and Javascript
 categories: [html, javascript, typescript, qr-code, camera, barcode]
 description: "The <a href='https://github.com/mebjas/html5-qrcode'>little QR code scanning library</a> I have been maintaining since 2015 has been getting more attention recently.
 And with power came responsibilities, bugs, and feature requests.
 Some of the key features requested by developers were more reliable scanning and the ability to scan different types of bar codes.
-With <code>version 2.0.0</code> onwards developers can scan different types of 1D codes (bar codes) and 2D codes (like QR codes or AZTEC).<br><br> This article lists out everything new in `version 2.x.x`.
+With <code>version 2.0.0</code> onwards developers can scan different types of 1D codes (bar codes) and 2D codes (like QR codes or AZTEC).<br><br> This article lists out everything new in <code>version 2.x.x</code>.
 I'll also list out the new APIs and capabilities that developers can use to integrate a more powerful code scanning capability to their web pages or apps."
 post-no: 24
 toc: true